micro-os-plus/utils-lists-xpack/website/pages/home.md

 @n
 The project is CI tested on 32 and 64-bit bare-metal platforms (Arm Cortex-M0, Cortex-M7F, Cortex-A15, Cortex-A72, RISC-V RV32IMAC, RV64IMAFDC),
-and natively, with GCC & clang.
+and natively, with GCC and clang.

 ## Credits